elwazi/elwazi-workshop-vm/README.md

 ```bash
 $ openstack image list
 ```
-Note that this has been developed and tested using an ubuntu jammy image…
+Note that you will need `server_count` available floating IP addresses, so consider this when you're deciding on the number of nodes to create.
+Also note that this has been developed and tested using an ubuntu jammy image…

 ## Run `terraform` to deploy the nodes
 ```bash
 $ terraform apply
 ```
 This will create an inventory file `inventory.yaml` that will be used by ansible to setup the nodes.
+There will also be a tab-separated file called `users.tsv` which has login details for each of the users.

 ## Run `ansible-playbook` to setup the nodes
 ```bash
 $ ansible-playbook -i inventory.yaml setup.yaml
 ```
 You can check the inventory file to find the IP addresses of the nodes.
-Terraform will also have created a tab-separated file called `users.tsv` which has login details for each of the users.